Ecumenical council: Eastern Orthodox Church

 Orthodox believe that councils could over-rule or even depose popes.
 At the Sixth Ecumenical Council, Pope Honorius and Patriarch Sergius were declared heretics.
 The council anathematized them and declared them tools of the devil and cast them out of the church.

 It is their position that, since the Seventh Ecumenical Council, there has been no synod or council of the same scope.
 Local meetings of hierarchs have been called "pan-Orthodox", but these have invariably been simply meetings of local hierarchs of whatever Eastern Orthodox jurisdictions are party to a specific local matter.
 From this point of view, there has been no fully "pan-Orthodox" (Ecumenical) council since 787.
 The use of the term "pan-Orthodox" is confusing to those not within Eastern Orthodoxy, and it leads to mistaken impressions that these are ersatz ecumenical councils rather than purely local councils to which nearby Orthodox hierarchs, regardless of jurisdiction, are invited.

 Others, including 20th-century theologians Metropolitan Hierotheos (Vlachos) of Naupactus, Fr.
 John S. Romanides, and Fr.
 George Metallinos (all of whom refer repeatedly to the "Eighth and Ninth Ecumenical Councils"), Fr.
 George Dragas, and the 1848 Encyclical of the Eastern Patriarchs (which refers explicitly to the "Eighth Ecumenical Council" and was signed by the patriarchs of Constantinople, Jerusalem, Antioch, and Alexandria as well as the Holy Synods of the first three), regard other synods beyond the Seventh Ecumenical Council as being ecumenical.
+Before the 20th century, the Council at Constantinople in 879 AD was recognised as the 8th ecumenical council by people like the expert on canon law, Theodore Balsamon (11th century), St. Neilos of Rhodes, St. Mark of Ephesus (15th century), St. Symeon of Thessalonica (15th century), and the Patriarch Dositheos II of Jerusalem in his Tome of Joy (17th century).

 From the Eastern Orthodox perspective, a council is accepted as being ecumenical if it is accepted by the Eastern Orthodox church at large—clergy, monks and assembly of believers.
 Teachings from councils that purport to be ecumenical, but which lack this acceptance by the church at large, are, therefore, not considered ecumenical.